Workshop Abstract

 Workshop Overview

 The Workshop on Performance EngineeRing, Modelling, Analysis, and VisualizatiOn STrategy (PERMAVOST) goal is to bridge tools developers and end users of performance analysis tools.
-It is a half/full day workshop with a keynote in conjunction with HPDC 2024.
+It is a half day workshop with a keynote in conjunction with HPDC 2026.
 We are hoping that the stakeholders, which are application developers, domain scientists, analyst, and tools developers can collaborate and build a bridge to fill in the gaps in various topics such as:

 Topics of Interest